voidfemme/SacredCows/README.md

 # SacredCows Fabric Mod

-SacredCows is a highly configurable Minecraft plugin that adds a humorous twist to cow interactions.
+SacredCows is a configurable Minecraft Fabric mod that adds a humorous twist to cow interactions.
 It punishes players for harming cows with customizable consequences and keeps detailed statistics of cow-related offenses.

 ## Features